igor-r-lobo/imersao-java/README.md

 ## Introduction

-I'm study imersão java at alura school, here i made some request using API from <a href="https://imdb.com/">ImDb</a>.
+I'm study imersão java at alura school, here i made some requests using API from <a href="https://imdb.com/">ImDb</a>.

 **Tip**: use **[SDKMan](https://sdkman.io/jdks)** to download JDK.

 - **Simple to Start**

-> Clone this repository and make build it.
+> Clone this repository and build it.

 ## Response
 <img src="./img.png" alt="return-example">

 ## License